 “Enemies”, like the rest of the record, smoulders like a slow burning fire.
 It never boils over, though.
 Instead, the tension and restraint hold the songs back like an angry dog on a leash.
 While her voice is sugary sweet, her lyrics and delivery can be as tart as lemons (see “Somebody”).
 She’s the consumate collaborator, inviting rapper Shad to sing with her on the album’s superb closing track “Waiting Game”, pulling members of Wintersleep and Mother Mother into the studio to play with her, giving them the freedom to explore corridors in her songs she may not have otherwise gone down.

 There’s a subtlety to Hannah Georgas that I find attractive.
 It’s not bombastic or in-your-face, but it will get in your head, under your skin, and into your soul if you let it.
 I highly suggest you drop your guard and surrender.

-This entry was posted on Monday, October 1st, 2012 at 7:00 am and is filed under DiSC of the WEEK, SoundCloud.
+This entry was posted on Monday, October 1st, 2012 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.